HL7/davinci-alerts/input/pagecontent/usecases.md

 Note that an Admit/Transfer/Discharge Bundle may contain more or less resources than this graph illustrates since:
 a) having additional resources in the message bundle is not prohibited as long as the resources are reference by or reference another resource in the message bundle and
 b) not all the resources listed above may be present in the source system.
+For example, including a diagnosis on an admit/transfer/discharge notification allows the recipient to determine if additional action is required, but an encounter diagnosis may not be available until well after discharge.
 (For a more detailed discussion of when required resources may be absent, see the section on [Must Support])
 {:.highlight-note}

 ### Formal Definition of the Da Vinci Admit and Discharge Notification Message